 - 4.7.
 The 10 tables are illustrative of the work to be undertaken, and should be considered as a guide for presenting TSA data.
-Each country should decide on the most adequate format taking into account tourism reality and scope of available data. - 4.8.
+Each country should decide on the most adequate format that takes into account its tourism reality and scope of available data. - 4.8.
 For all tables, both for those elaborated in the first stage and for those corresponding to later stages, the presentation of results should always be accompanied by clear references to the precise coverage of variables and the methodology used in their estimation (metadata). - 4.9.
 The recommended valuation principles are the same as those of the SNA 1993, that is, production should be valued at basic prices and consumption and use at purchasers' prices.
-As far as time of recording is concerned, the TSA principles are similar to those of the National Accounts and of the Balance of Payments, that is, transactions are recorded on an accrual basis and not on a cash or "due for payment" basis: this point is particularly important when observing expenditure by visitors as those will often tend to report their expenditure from a cash perspective. - 4.10.
+As far as time of recording is concerned, the TSA principles are similar to those of the National Accounts and of the Balance of Payments, that is, transactions are recorded on an accrual basis and not on a cash or "due for payment" basis: this point is particularly important when observing expenditure by visitors as they will often tend to report their expenditure from a cash basis perspective. - 4.10.
 In practice, the valuation and time of recording methods have to be consistent with those used in the general national accounts of the country compiling the TSA.
-Therefore, depending on individual country practices the methods used may not be identical to the recommendations of the SNA 1993 or to the present Recommendations.
-Consequently, for the purposes of international comparison it is important that the methods of valuation and time of recording are understood by TSA compilers and are reported when disseminating data or methodology, and the departure from the standard concepts and methods are clearly noted.
+Therefore, depending on individual country practices the methods used may not be identical to the recommendations of the SNA 1993 or to the present International Recommendations.
+Consequently, for the purposes of international comparison, methods of valuation and time of recording should be reported by TSA compilers when disseminating data or methodology.
+Any departure from the standard concepts and methods should be clearly indicated.